 3).
 “The only good snake is a dead snake”.
 No, no, no. This is a really common mindset with people, and it’s very unfortunate.
 Without snakes, rodents would be a much bigger problem in areas they may not be.
 Snakes don’t carry many diseases that transfer to humans besides perhaps salmonella (and other similar bacteria), and you’d essentially have to grab a snake and lick your hands/rub your eyeballs to have problems.
 You don’t have to pick up a rat to get sick, as their droppings can contain all sorts of bacteria and viruses, such as the hantavirus, plague, hemorrhagic fever, and many more.
 Snakes aren’t around to hurt people (unless you live somewhere with massive constrictors, which we don’t have, and the snake would have to be utterly massive to consume a human anyway), they try to avoid people as much as they can, especially rattlesnakes.
 Rattlesnakes are one of the more secretive snakes we’ve got native to our area, and only wander out when they really need something or if conditions are perfectly favorable (not too hot, not too cold).

 4).
 When/if bit, as you’ve probably heard by now, don’t cut the wound, tie up the limb, use a suction device, or anything of the sort.
-Just get to the nearest major hospital, or if you’re in a remote area or unsure if your nearby hospitals carry antivenin (also more commonly called antivenom), call 911 or poison control.
+Call 911 to get transported to the nearest hospital.
+If on a remote hiking trail or very remote location, a helicopter evacuation may be needed – but time is key to treatment to a snake bite.